Being a card carrying Canadian, one thing that graces our television during the winter months is hockey.

 You can produce blog content at intervals you determine and you are totally in charge of how much effort you put into making that content great.

-You can contact other bloggers and try to get guest posting gigs.
+You can contact other sites and try to get guest posting gigs or interviews.
 You can’t control if you’re accepted but you sure can control how often you put yourself out there.

 Should We Just Ignore Stats?